mjgs/routes-builder/Readme.md

 ## Specifying Different Folder Names

-  If you want to use different names than the defaults then pass them in the options:
+  If you want to use different names than the defaults then pass them in as absolute paths in the options:

     var options = {
       dirs: {
-        routes: 'paths',
+        routes: '/projects/testApp/paths',
-        middleware: 'middlewares',
+        middleware: '/projects/testApp/middlewares',
-        handlers: 'controllers'
+        handlers: '/projects/testApp/controllers'
       }
     }
     var app = routes_builder(express(), options);